-The business was now operated by Pauline Larrivee and her two children Rachel and Dan.
-Skating was not as popular as in the past decades but we stuck with it!
+The business was then operated by Pauline Larrivee and her two children Rachel and Dan.
+Skating was not as popular at that time, as in the past decades but we stuck with it!

 April 1st of 1987 was not a good day for business along the Androscoggin River.
 A serious flood threatened our rink.
 With the help of friends and relatives, and non-stop sand bagging we were able to save our floor.

 Ahhh... the 1990's.
 With the development of in-line skates (rollerblades) it was once again cool to be on skates.
 Roller skating birthday parties became very popular and things went pretty well for most of this decade.

 Then again, on January 15th 1999, tragedy struck the Rollodrome.
 A large winter storm starting with wet, heavy snow which eventually turned to several inches of rain and ice proved more than the old roof could handle and gave way under the extreme weight.
 We thought this was the end of the family skating business.
 Thankfully, our insurance, a good local contractor, and 8 long months later, the Rollodrome had a grand re-opening.
 The Rollodrome now had a new roof, bathrooms, heating, electrical work, and a sanded and re-finished floor.